RaulPPelaez/UAMMD/docs/Integrator/LangevinDynamics.rst

 Technically, the restrictions for :math:`\vec{\beta}` would be compatible with any random distribution for the noise, :math:`\vec{\noise}`, that has zero mean and variance :math:`dt`.
 However, as the noise term comes from the action of countless independent random variables (collisions with the solvent particles) the central limit theorem applies.
 Thus, it is convenient to choose :math:`\vec{\noise}` as a Gaussian white noise (i.e. a Wiener process).

+.. hint:: At the Langevin level of description, particles move so slowly compared to the solvent characteristic times that hydrodynamic interactions are effectively instantaneous.
+Only the positions and momenta of the particles remain as relevant variables (Lagrangian description :ref:`once again <Molecular Dynamics>`), which obey a Langevin equation.
+The characteristic decorrelation time of the particle's velocities governs this scale with :math:`\tau\sim 10^{-5}s`.

 UAMMD exposes a Verlet-like algorithm to numerically integrate the Langevin SDE called Grønbech-Jensen [1]_